 I want to talk about hormones.
-I am not sure if I have shared my new life plan on ze blog yet, but I am going to be taking the MCAT prep course January through April and then the MCAT in May.
-And then I will apply to med schools in June… I have been debating about going to medical school for quite a while now, with my interest growing at my internship at the fertility center (although I am more interested in the other branch of endocrinology, which is metabolism).
-My professor of Endocrinology really sealed the med school deal.
+I have been debating about going to medical school for quite a while now, with my interest growing at my internship at the fertility center (although I am more interested in the other branch of endocrinology, which is metabolism) and my endocrinology course.
 I just took the final on Tuesday and realized how in love with it I am.
 That’s why Im bursting at the seams to talk about female reproductive hormones.

 To be blunt, I want this post to convey how the menstrual cycle works, why it is so important to have a regular cycle, the damage that amennorhea can wreak on the female body, and a bit of advice for bringing the body back to a hormonally balanced state.